 In fact, although the halal industry is perceived only as the food industry, today it has gone beyond the food to become a concept that encompasses many product groups and services ranging from pharmaceuticals, cosmetics, and toiletries to medical devices and even marketing services.

 Interestingly, the halal food market has become one of the most profitable and effective market areas in the world.
 Halal food has mainly three types which include fresh products, frozen salty products, processed products, and others.
-With the increasing number of Muslim population and economy development, consumers will need more halal food products.
-Globally, halal foods are more in demand in East Asia and the Middle East and North Africa and halal and the market size is expected to grow by 6.1% in the next five years.
+With the increasing Muslim population and economic development, consumers will need more halal food products.
+Globally, halal foods are more in demand in East Asia and the Middle East, and North Africa and halal and the market size is expected to grow by 6.1% in the next five years.

 Multinational and global companies are expanding their facilities to find opportunities in this market.
 For example, in 2018, Haribo, a gummy producer, opened a halal candy store in the UK.
 In the same year, Japan’s Mitsubishi Corporation invested in Al Islami Foods, a halal manufacturer based in the UAE.
 This strategic investment will not only increase Al Islami Foods production but will also meet the demand for halal products at home and abroad.

 Not only the halal food and beverage market is increasing in popularity but so are halal tourism, halal media and recreation, Islamic finance, modest fashion, halal pharmaceuticals, and cosmetic products and services.
-For instance, the halal media and recreation industry consists of more than 4% of the global market share.
+For instance, the halal media and recreation industry has more than 4% of the global market share.